Cooking With Ayeh

 Being Persian, I have grown up eating dates since childhood.
 We would usually eat them plain or simply with a nut inside, especially with tea.
 Filling with nuts and covered in melted chocolate takes them to a whole new level!

-If you are allergic to nuts or prefer a nut free alternative, you can also use seeds instead too 🙂
+If you are allergic to nuts or prefer a nut free alternative, you can also use seeds instead too and tahini which is another yummy seed butter.

 • Ingredients to make Chocolate Dates